The Miser’s 3 Things:

 Unfortunately, the guacamole was full price.
 I still went for it.

 -Shipping: I place periodic over-the-phone orders, and I’ve learned to ask for discounts before hanging up.

 At one company from which I place regular orders, the customer service representatives seem to be trained to award free shipping if the customer asks.

 It takes five seconds to ask, and the reward is $5 off every time.

-–Sporting events: The Miser loves sports, but doesn’t love high ticket prices that come with weekend or high-demand games.
+–Sporting events: I love sports.
+I don’t love the high ticket prices that come with weekend or high-demand games.

 Going on weekdays after work takes some planning, but the discounted tickets are often well worth it.

 Last week, I scored $31 tickets for $12 apiece.
 And we ate before we went to the game, meaning we didn’t squander the savings on overpriced concession food.